Program Arcade GamesWith Python And Pygame

 While learning to program games, you can be studying towards one of the best paying four-year degrees you can get.
 And let's be honest, those engineering degrees usually take five years.
 Computer science is a great bet for a career.

 What about a two-year school to learn programming?
 After all, two year schools offer a cheaper alternative to four year colleges.
 Way cheaper.
-But I'll offer the following data as a caution about choosing a two year school:
+But take a look at the table below.
+Use this “Average salary by education level” data as a caution about choosing a two year school:

 |Average salary by education level|